google/WebFundamentals/src/content/en/updates/2019/03/prefers-reduced-motion.md

 **tl;dr:** Not everyone likes decorative animations or transitions, and some users outright experience motion sickness when faced with parallax scrolling, zooming effects, etc.
-Chrome (as of Canary&nbsp;74) now supports a user preference media query `prefers-reduced-motion` that lets you design a motion-reduced variant of your site for users who have expressed this preference.
+Chrome 74 supports a user preference media query `prefers-reduced-motion` that lets you design a motion-reduced variant of your site for users who have expressed this preference.